 When walls are thoroughly primed and painted, it’s time to install the board, which is the horizontally running board.
 (The up-and-down ones are the battens.)

-Measure and mark your board.
+Once set, measure and mark your board.

-Tip: When marking a board to cut, avoid marking just a line or a dot.
+Keep in mind: When marking a board to cut, avoid marking just a line or a dot.
 Instead, make a “V” mark, where the point of the V hits at your cutting line.

 Chop your board.